codemix/yii2-excel-message/README.md

 The files will be in `Excel2007` format with `xlsx` extension.

+If you want a file with all translations instead, pass `all` as 3rd argument.

 > Note: You must use 'php' as `format` in your message configuration.

 ## Update PHP message files from Excel files